trovares/trovares_connector/_sources/index.rst.txt

 Copy entire graph from Neo4j to Trovares xGT
 --------------------------------------------

-This example uses two properties of the connector object that return a list of all of the node labels (vertex types) and all of the relationshp types (edge types) in the neo4j data.
+This example uses two properties of the connector object that return a list of all of the node labels (vertex types) and all of the relationship types (edge types) in the Neo4j data.
-All of these data frames are created in Trovares xGT and then all of the data is copied from neo4j to xGT.
+All of these data frames are created in Trovares xGT and then all of the data is copied from Neo4j to xGT.

 .. code-block:: python